 - Can provide static pressure up to 2 in wg (1,000 Pa) with ﬂow capacities up to 9,000 CFM (15,291 m 3 /hr).

-- Can be installed horizontally, vertically, or at any angle required to mate up with existing ductwork.
+- Can be installed horizontally, vertically, or at any angle required to be compatible with existing ductwork.

-- Multiple exhaust directions are possible and can easily be conﬁgured to meet any customer need or requirement.
+- Multiple exhaust directions are possible and the setup can easily be conﬁgured to meet any customer need or requirement.

 Turn to the experts at Baikal Mechanicals